INSAT-1D

-INSAT-1D was 4th and the concluding multipurpose geostationary satellite of the INSAT-1 (first-generation seven-year responsibility for the operation of the INSAT space segment.
+INSAT-1D was 4th and the concluding multipurpose geostationary satellite of INSAT-1 (first generation Indian National Satellite) series.
+It was launched on June 12, 1990.

+Importance of INSAT-1D satellite

+Similar to all other INSAT systems, INSAT-1D was also a joint venture of DOS (Department of Space), DOT (Department of Telecommunications), IMD (Indian Meteorological Department), AIR (All India Radio).
+The objectives of INSAT-1D were meteorological observations over India and the Indian Ocean, and search & rescue services, domestic telecommunications (nationwide direct TV broadcasting, TV program distribution, meteorological data distribution, etc.).
+Meteorological Data Utilization Center (MDUC, at Delhi), under IMD, was authorized for the dissemination and distribution of INSAT meteorological images and ancillary data.
+Master Control Facility of DOS was decided to take responsibility for the operation of the INSAT space segment.

-But the success of this launch meant a lot to India - a country that was setting up its national computer networks.
-Relying on a lot of communication circuits, microwave, coaxial, and fibre-optic telecommunication links throughout the country causes a huge problem; and thus the Indian Space Research Organisation (ISRO) planned at the start of the INSAT-1 series to always have at least two satellites in space to meet the increasing demand of telecommunication links for India's civilian community.
+But the success of this launch meant a lot to India - a country that was setting up own national computer networks.
+Relying on a lot of communication circuits, microwave, coaxial and fibre-optic telecommunication links throughout the country causes a huge problem; and thus the Indian Space Research Organisation (ISRO) planned at the start of the INSAT-1 series to always have at least two satellites in space to meet the increasing demand of telecommunication links for India's civilian community.
 INSAT-1A and INSAT-1C had already faced immature death and their plans had suffered a serious setback.
-Another satellite INSAT-1B, launched in 1983, exceeded its planned seven-year working life.
+Another satellite INSAT-1B, launched in 1983 had already exceeded its planned seven year working life.

 Launch

 INSAT 1D was built by Ford Aerospace (now Loral Inc) for the Indian National Satellite System.
-Initially, the launch was scheduled for 29 June 1989.
-Unfortunately, 10 days before that, during launch preparation, a launchpad hoist cable broke and a crane hook fell on it damaging its C-band reflector.
+Initially, the launch was scheduled on 29 June 1989.
+Unfortunately, 10 days before that, during launch preparation, a launch pad hoist cable broke and a crane hook fell on it damaging its C-band reflector.
 The fully insured satellite was repaired by Ford Aerospace at a reported cost of $10 million.
-But that mishap was followed by solar panel damage of cost $150,000 suffered during the 1989 San Francisco earthquake.
-The satellite was finally launched from Launch Complex 17B, Cape Canaveral Space Force Station, United States with the Delta 2 rocket.
+But that mishap was followed solar panel damage of cost $150,000 suffered during the 1989 San Francisco earthquake.
+The satellite was finally Delta-launched from Cape Canaveral, United States.
 It had a 7-year life expectancy.

 Structure

 The satellite was box-shaped, measuring 2.18 × 1.55 × 1.42 m.
 A solar sail and 11.5 m2 solar panel extended overall length to 19.4 m when deployed.
 It was housed 12 C-band transponders for telephone and data communications and two S-band transponders for direct broadcast service.
-A very high-resolution radiometer (VHRR) was installed for meteorological imagery for long-term weather forecasting, storm warning and resource management.
+A very high resolution radiometer (VHRR) was installed for meteorological imagery for long-term weather forecasting, storm warning and resource management.

-INSAT-1D played a vital role in replacing INSAT-1B.
+INSAT-1D played a vital role in replacing INSAt-1B.
 Moreover, at that moment India already had hired Arabsat's 12 transponders at high cost (the rate of $800,000 per transponder per year).
-Failure of the 1D mission would compel the government to hire more transponders.
+Failure of 1D mission would compel the government to hire more transponders.